vonkanehoffen/planning-alerts/NOTES.md

 - Change `ref` to `id` in GraphQL - Apollo understands that for auto updates?
 - Can I search in a polygon (i.e. map bounds), not a radius?
 See [here](https://github.com/hasura/graphql-engine/issues/1983) and [here](https://blog.hasura.io/native-support-for-postgis-topology-operators-now-in-graphql-engine/)

+- Scraper: https://cloud.google.com/nodejs/ ?
+App engine with Cloud Scheduler?

+ - Main map screen should have different pins for new / updated apps this week + recently closed.
+ - Updated apps should diff old data stored as a jsonb blob in the record (see scraper notes)
+ -